demi05/My-To-Do-List/README.md

 **WITH ITEMS**
 ![image](https://github.com/demi05/My-To-Do-List/assets/98643006/f9f06d9a-a985-41be-8319-8c8ecc30d529)

-I used raect to create this project.
+I used React to create this project.
 It was a bit challenging but I was able to get around it.
 This is my first react project and I can't wait to do more.